 Showing posts from December, 2017

 Last spring, I wrote a piece chronicling the journey of my daughter's illness with POTS.
 After it was published, my son lightheartedly commented, "Now it is time to write about our journey."
 I cringed because there was nothing lighthearted about our journey.
 I uttered the truth from within my heart, "I am not sure I can."
-While I knew I was capable of writing something, I knew this deep trauma was still tucked right below the surface.
+While I knew I could write something, I was keenly aware of the deep trauma still tucked right below the surface.
 I was emotionally raw and drained from the events of the past year.
 If I was not careful, I was keenly aware that a volcanic disaster of pain, remorse, and regret would come spewing out, and no one would be capable of halting the explosion.
 I wrestled with the uncertainty of where my writing would take us.
 Unsure if we were ready to jointly revisit the past scars, knowing I would open fresh wounds and possibly old ones as well.
 Was Brady was prepared to read my thoughts?
 If he was...how would he feel when I was done?
+A

 - Other Apps